muneer78/muneer78.github.io/_posts/2016-11-09-trump-disagree.md

 title: Trump Disagreement
 ---

-OK.
-So I found this on Metafilter.
+I found this on Metafilter.
 It’s petty, but this a time for it.
 Please let me know what happens if you try this:

 > Just had someone comment about ‘agreeing to disagree’ after a ‘ HA HA this is great’ comment.
 >